College of the Holy Cross

 Q. What's your reasoning behind limited makeups?

-When I value a family's non-durable good of time as equal to my own, and the family reciprocates this understanding, I find we all benefit immensely.
+A. When I value a family's non-durable good of time as equal to my own, and the family reciprocates this understanding, I find we all benefit immensely.
 I can only speak from my experience, and I've found much success with families willing to make the same sacrifices that I make for their children each week.
-The intangible asset of goodwill only increases for all parties, and the investment in piano lessons beautifully unfolds into realizable, measurable gains in school and beyond.
-We all grow ever more towards the primary goals of educating the child.
-The piano lesson becomes the vessel, with parent and teacher serving as mediators, sailing towards shaping a compassionate leader in today's fast-paced world saturated with purely transactional relationships.
+We all grow ever more towards the primary goals of educating the child when both student and teacher show up consistently for lessons -- rather than routinely trying to find times to make up lessons outside the dedicated weekly time slot.
 The great concert pianist Arthur Rubenstein once said about his pupils, "I try to discover who they are; I've found much success in it."
-If you share my teaching philosophy, let's make each lesson count.
+I try to do that each and every week.

 For information regarding NMA Private Lessons, including absences, cancellations, refunds, or payments, and any other administrative matters, please visit this web page.